Not All Starting Points Are Equal: Pre-trained Priors and Their Outsized Impact on Person Identification: Introduction

 \section{Introduction}

-Person identification has been approached in two ways.
+Whole-body person identification has been approached in two ways.
 Short-term person re-identification (re-id) tracks a person in a closed environment (e.g., train station).
 In this case, transient appearance cues, like clothing, can support effective re-id.
-In longer-term person re-id (long-term re-id), the goal is to identify people over multiple time points and across changing environments.
-The subject may change their appearance (e.g., clothes) and there may be substantial differences in imaging conditions (e.g., distance, viewpoint, illumination).
-Long-term person re-id requires algorithms to encode person-based attributes that are independent of short-term situational cues.
-Although short-term re-id has been widely studied (for a review \cite{9336268}), work on long-term re-id has emerged only recently with the increased availability of large-scale clothing-change datasets (e.g., \cite{yu2020cocas,cornett2023expanding}).
+In long-term person re-id, the goal is to identify people over multiple time points and across changing environments.
+The subject may change their appearance (e.g., clothes) and there may be substantial differences in imaging conditions (e.g., distance, view).
+Long-term person re-id requires the encoding of person-based attributes that are independent of short-term cues (e.g., clothes-change re-id, cc re-id).
+Although short-term re-id has been studied (for a review \cite{9336268}), work on long-term re-id has emerged only recently with the increased availability of large-scale clothing-change datasets (e.g., \cite{yu2020cocas, cornett2023expanding, jager2025expandingbriardatasetcomprehensive}).
+Critically, successful algorithms for short-term re-id often do not transfer to the clothes-change scenario.
+Market-1501\cite{7410490} can be classified as short-term re-id due to its clothing constancy.
+PRCC \cite{9710001} falls between short and long term re-id because clothing is not a reliable cue but environment and imaging conditions are controlled.
+BTS \cite{cornett2023expanding} and DeepChange \cite{xu2022deepchangelargelongtermperson} qualify as long-term re-id, unconstrained re-id where identification must take place across varying clothing sets, diverse environments, and extreme imaging conditions.

 Sources of identifying information for long-term re-id include the face, body, and gait \cite{hahn2016dissecting}.
-We focus on whole-body long-term re-id---identification with whole, partial, or occluded body images, where clothing does not provide a reliable identity cue.
-In long-term re-id, equated transfer learning protocols on different backbones can yield substantially different outcomes \cite{myers2025unconstrainedbodyrecognitionaltitude}.
-We build on this observation and explore how EVA-02 \cite{Fang_2024} and Swin \cite{liu2021Swintransformerhierarchicalvision} backbones of two sizes, with different pretraining approaches, perform on constrained, unconstrained, and occluded data.
+We focus on performing identification from whole-body still images.
+Identification is performed with whole, partial, or occluded body images, where clothing is not a reliable identity cue and pose is not controlled.
+This work fills an important gap in current understanding of person identification by showing that pre-training plays a critical, currently understated role in all re-id varieties.